nus-cs2103-AY2324S2/ip/docs/README.md

 Notes about command format:

-1. words in [] are parameters to be supplied by users.
+1. words in [] are parameters to be supplied by users and cannot be empty.

    eg. `todo [content]`, content is a parameter which can be used as `todo read book`